mrklees/cy-automation-library/README.md

 ## Table of Contents

     1. selenium-testing
        a.
-This folder contains various test scripts used to develop the idioms used in later products.
+This folder contains a couple scripts used as a proof of concept of a few different features of Selenium.
+Currently there is a file, seleniumsuite, which contains some of the more general navigation functions, and then two test files currently being used.
+First the cysh-file-dl-testing script demonstrates how to use a get request to download a file after logging into Okta and cyschoolhouse using Selenium.
+Second, the cysh-section-creation-testing script demonstrates the creation of a single section using a csv input.

 ## How to contribute!

 The easiest way to get started is to dive into the code, and when you find something that doesn't make sense post an issue!
 If you keep getting an error when you're running the code, post an issue!
 This doesn't require any coding beyond trying to get the scripts to run.

 For those who want to start contributing code, its time to fork the project.
-If you need help understanding how to do this, get in touch with me at aperusse@cityyear.org!